 Christina became a member of the A Cat Clinic team in March, 2017.
 She will mainly be at the front desk, but will also learn about working with the doctors and technicians as an assistant.
 Her prior animal experience includes several years doing grooming.
 As a child, she was not allowed to have a cat, so that was the first pet she got when she became an adult.
 She says, “As every cat owner knows, nobody owns a cat!”
 Christina has three young children, and when she has a free moment enjoys reading.
 Sadly, she does not currently have any pets, so she’ll just have to get her fill here at the clinic!

-Katherine is a part time assistant who joined us in June, 2016 and will be helping us keep the clinic spotless and organized.
+Kathy is a part time technician who joined us in June, 2016 and will be helping us with patient care.
 She is majoring in Chemistry in college and is working towards becoming a certified Veterinary Technician.
 She is the youngest of 3 in her family, and lives at home with 3 kittens, 2 leopard geckos, and a parrot.
 She has volunteered at a farm, and her passion for cats comes from caring for the barn cats that live there.
 She loves that the staff at A Cat Clinic “always does their best to care for our clients’ family members.”

 A high school senior, Maryann started here at A Cat Clinic in August, 2016 as an assistant.
 At home she has three dogs and one turtle, and likes to foster dogs.
 She has also worked on a farm where one of the barn cats would always follow her around, and that helped foster her love of cats.
 She likes working at A Cat Clinic because she appreciates how all the staff truly cares about their feline patients.